vbucode/translate-words-to-dictionary/README.md

 automate make dictionary

-requirement module translit from python-apps repository
+requirement module translit from nlp repository

 if you have to translate some words to dictionary without using api from google.